vonfalk/storm-javavis/doc/01-Introduction/01-Downloads/index.md

 the top loop for Basic Storm should start.
 For more detaled instructions, see [Introduction](md://Introduction/).

-For Windows, no external libraries are required, except for `dbghelp.dll`, which is included with Windows.
+For Windows, no external libraries are required (except for `dbghelp.dll`, which is included with Windows).
 The Ui library requires Windows 7 or later.

 For Linux, the C standard library for GCC 6.2.0 or later is required.
 For the Ui library, Gtk+ 3.10 or later is required. `libpng` and `libjpeg` are also required for proper image decoding, but they